Frequently Asked Questions

 What days do you operate?

-I generally operate Monday through Thursday.
+I generally operate Monday through Thursday in the mornings.
 This may change depending on supply and demand issues.

 Can multiple procedures be performed at the same time?

 Sometimes yes and sometimes no. We don’t suggest you consider an “Extreme Makeover” as this can be risky, and we don’t believe in unnecessary risk (I’m sure you agree).
 Depending on your health, age and procedure selection, we will suggest you consider staging your procedures so you get the best result with the greatest degree of safety.
 Remember, we don’t cut corners at Westlake Plastic Surgery.
 We want you to obtain the best result possible but this is only done in the context of safety and comfort.
 Sometimes more is less.
 Sometimes less is more.
 Many patient’s want things done “all at once” so they have one procedure and one recovery and less cost.
 However, experience has shown that this could put patients at risk and compromise the results of treatment.
 Surgeon judgment is critical in keeping you safe and sound with the results that you really want.

 Sometimes it is best to perform your procedures in a particular sequence in order for you to obtain the best results.
 For instance, if you’re interested in improving your midsection and you have loose skin and a thick layer of fat and weakened fascia from child birth, it may be best to perform an extensive liposuction followed by a period of recovery and then a second procedure to tighten the abdominal fascia and remove excess skin.
 I would recommend staged procedures if I believe it would be safer or if your results would be significantly better than if it were done all at once.
 As much as I would like to “keep it simple” or “get it all over at once,” this might not be appropriate for your particular situation.
 In my practice, staging a procedure doesn’t cost more than a single procedure.